Walter Goodman (artist): Travels in Europe

 Beginning in 1860 Goodman undertook extensive travel to France, Belgium, Germany, Switzerland, Italy, and Spain.
 He spent almost two years in Florence, beginning in 1861, refining his skills by copying Old Master paintings at the Uffizi and Pitti palaces.
 There he met fellow artist, Joaquín Cuadras, whom he painted several times, and the renowned Spanish painter Mariano Fortuny.

 One of Goodman's favourite destinations was Spain – he was fluent in Spanish and Italian.
 He travelled with Cuadras to Barcelona in 1862, where he spent almost a year, before returning alone, via Marseille and Paris, to England and, later, Scotland (where he again met up with Cuadras).
 In Edinburgh, he resided for a short time during 1864 with his journalist brother, Edward, then an assistant to Edinburgh Courant publisher, James Hannay, whom he painted (exhibited at the Royal Scottish Academy in 1864), as well as author David Smith (brother of the poet Alexander Smith).
 Another work, entitled Head was also exhibited at the Royal Scottish Academy the same year.

 Travels in the West Indies

+In 1864, now rejoined by Cuadras, Goodman travelled to Rome and then on to Saint-Nazaire in France where, on 16th April 1864, they set sail on the French steamer Veracruz to the West Indies, arriving in Santiago, Cuba on 9 May at 9.30 am or 10 May 1864.

+Upon arrival in Santiago, Goodman and Cuadras lodged with Cuadras' sister, Amalia, at 113 Enramadas Street.
+A month later, they rented a house on Santa Rosa Street, in the Tivoli district, and installed a studio therePearl of The Antilles or An Artist in Cuba, London: H.S.King & Co.1871/ref>.
+Most of Goodman's time in the West Indies was spent in Santiago and Havana, Cuba, working as an artist and journalist and painting theatrical sets.
+He also appeared in many stage productions, putting his fluency in Spanish to good use.

+In 1868, Goodman designed and built a triumphal arch on Calle de Marina in Santiago de Cuba.

+It was reported as being forty-five feet high, and thirty-five feet wide, covered with new pine boards and built in the Norman style of the facades of the Tower of London and Canterbury Cathedral.
+On its four columns and both fronts there were allegorical figures painted in white and gold, representing Commerce, Industry, Agriculture, and Justice.

+In addition, Goodman painted seven war scenes recalling the deeds of General Laureano: Miranda de Arga, June 25, 1834—Siege and blockade of Zaragoza, 1843—Deeds of Oporto, 1846—Campaign of Portugal, 1847—General Staff of Madrid, March 7, 1848—General Staff of Catalonia, May 17, 1848—Campaign of Italy, 1849.

+It is painted in yellow and red tones, ornamented with green leaves.
+On top was a shield dedicated to Francisco de Lersundi Hormaechea, the Captain General of Cuba.